bostick/tabit-file-format/description/tabit-file-format-description.md

 > a full-featured program for creating, playing, and printing guitar, bass, or banjo tablature.

+The latest version of TabIt, version 2.03, was released in 2006.

 TabIt is effectively abandonware.

-The latest version of TabIt, version 2.03, was released in 2006 and was used as a reference for this work.
+Version 2.03 was used as a reference for this work.

 The format description was reverse-engineered and this document is not an official specification.